- What is Wefunder?

 We initiate refunds as we receive them, but it can take up to 14 days to reach you, especially if you invested with a check or wire.

 Once the fundraise has a close and your 5-day notice expires, you no longer can cancel your investment or obtain a refund.

-Once the minimum funding target is met, some companies do a "rolling close", where prior investments are executed and funds transferred, but the company still open to receive new investments.
+Once the minimum funding target is met, some companies do a "rolling close", where prior investments are executed and funds transferred, but the campaign is still open to receive new investments.

 You'll still receive a five-day notice when any close is about to happen.

 Yes.
 Companies may choose not to accept your investment for any reason.
 One reason may be that they discovered you worked for a major competitor.

-After the round closes, and the company has countersigned the contract and received the funds, your investment can no longer be canceled.
+After the round closes, and the company has countersigned the contract and received the funds, your investment can no longer be cancelled.